 Splendour in the Grass, Woodford, Island Vibe and The National folk festival are just some of festivals that Jesse has performed at in Australia.
 Internationally he has toured twice in Germany as the Jesse Witney Trio, and performed in Hawaii with Artists such as Tubby Love, Amber Lily and Charlie Magee (Formidable Vegetable Sound System).

 Witney’s debut full-length album Animal Cities, recorded between Australia and Brazil, embodies the joy, precision and infectious energy that people have come to know Jesse for.
-The first single off the Album, The System (Due out April 6), explores Jesse’s passion for a more socially equitable and environmentally responsible world.
+The first single off the Album, The System, explores Jesse’s passion for a more socially equitable and environmentally responsible world.

 Hailing from Gympie – A small Australian town – Jesse’s humble beginnings as the youngest child in a musical household were alive with the sounds of the banjo, clarinet and guitar.
-And if you came to the house and there was silence, you’d soon hear Jesse dancing around the house singing Britney Spears or The Spice Girls to annoy his dearly beloved.
+And if you came to the house and there was silence, you’d soon hear Jesse dancing around singing Britney Spears or The Spice Girls to the chagrin of his dearly beloved.

 In high school, Jesse formed a punk rock band – aptly named Better Than Britney – before going on to study contemporary music/guitar performance at Southern Cross University in Lismore, New South Wales.
-It was here he had a chance encounter with a Brazilian guitar.
-Captivated, Jesse immersed himself in learning the culture.
-A year later he was in Brazil.
+It was here he had a chance encounter with Brazilian guitarist Doug DeVries.
+Captivated by DeVries and the sounds he produced, Jesse immersed himself in learning Portuguese and a year later he was in Brazil.

 His first visit lasted seven months, marking the beginning of major influences to his musical style and collaborations.
-His has created Brazilian bands in cities around the world and sings fluently in Portuguese.
+His has worked with Brazilian bands in cities around the world and sings fluently in Portuguese.

-With a thirst for experience, Jesse has travelled and lived in Australia, Europe and South America, creating connections with individuals and cultures, and bringing to life two EPs: Dynamo and Be It.
+With a thirst for experience, Jesse has travelled and lived in Australia, Europe and South America, creating invaluable connections with musicians and cultures, and brought to life two EPs: Dynamo and Be It.

-Be It, which was produced with Phil Stack of Thirsty Merc, took him on tour around Australia.
-It was in this time that he was recruited to be a contestant on The Voice Australia.
-Opting to remain an independent artist, he instead busked the streets of Byron Bay, and moved to Berlin.
+Be It, which was produced with Phil Stack of Thirsty Merc, prompted Jesse to embark on a national solo tour around Australia.
+It was in this time that he was recruited to be a contestant on The Voice.
+Opting to remain an grassroots artist, he instead turned his hand to busking on the streets of Byron Bay, raising money for a stint in Berlin.

-In Berlin Jesse formed a trio and went on tour around Germany, making important industry contacts with local producers.
-On a visit back to Australia, he fell from a roof while performing a house concert and was lucky not to have broken his back.
+In Berlin, The Jesse Witney Trio was formed which resulted in two tours of Germany, as well as the establishing of important industry contacts.
+On what was originally planned to be a short trip back to Australia, Jesse fell from a roof while performing a house concert, walking away with only minor injuries.
 Naturally, he took this poignant experience to write new music, and instead moved to Melbourne.